hyperlane-xyz/hip/HIP-8.md

 Notes:

 - Strategy1, Strategy2, etc will be deployed by Abacus Works (but written by EL)
-- Replace `StrategyManager` by `EigenPodManager` and you get the same flow for native restaking
+- Replace `StrategyManager` by `EigenPodManager` and you get the same flow for native restaking.
+Are you sure?
+TODO
 - Delegation is all-or-nothing: when a Staker delegates to an Operator, they delegate ALL their shares.
 - If the operator has a `delegationApprover`, the caller MUST provide a valid `approverSignatureAndExpiry` and `approverSalt`.
 - the deposit function can also be called by way of a signature by anyone besides the staker (esp operator) [more details]()